Log canonical $3$-fold complements: Complements for relative log Fano 3-folds

 \begin{proof} First, we prove that the relative augmented base locus of $N'$ is contained in ${\rm Ex}(\pi)$.
 Let $A$ be an ample divisor on $X'$, $H$ be a very ample divisor on $T$.
 Fix a rational number $0 < \epsilon \ll 1$ such that $\mathbb{B}_+(N'/T) = \mathbb{B}(N' - \epsilon A/T)$.
 Then, we have

-On the other hand, we may choose $m$ and $n$ so that the Cartier divisor $mN'+n\phi^*H$ is big and nef on $X'$.
+On the other hand, we may choose $m$ and $n$ such that the Cartier divisor $mN'+n\phi^*H$ is big and nef on $X'$.
 Moreover, we may further assume that $|mN'+n\phi^*H|$ defines an isomorphism on the complement of ${\rm Ex}(\pi)$.
-By~\cite[Theorem A]{BCL14}, we conclude that
+By~\cite{BCL14}*{Theorem A}, we conclude that

 This latter inclusion implies that for $\epsilon$ small enough, we have

 Thus, we conclude that $\mathbb{B}_{+}(N'/T)\subset {\rm Ex}(\pi)$.
 By the above inclusion, we conclude that we may write